Find Affordable College Courses

 Top 10 Best International Studies Schools

-Our 2023 rankings named The University of Texas at Austin the best school in Texas for international studies students.
+Our analysis found The University of Texas at Austin to be the best school for international studies students who want to pursue a degree in Texas.
 UT Austin is a very large public school located in the city of Austin.

 International Studies majors at UT Austin take out an average of $19,500 in student loans while working on their egree.
 Assuming that a graduate chooses a 10-year repayment plan, the average monthly loan payment is $188.